-During 2022, we transferred a portion of our unfunded commitment of \pounds 293.4 million (\$327.7 million assuming conversion into USD) in a commercial mortgage loan secured by a mixed use property located in London, United Kingdom to entities managed by affiliates of the Manager.
+During the third quarter of 2022, we transferred a portion of our unfunded commitment of £293.4 million (\$327.7 million assuming conversion into USD) in a commercial mortgage loan secured by a mixed use property located in London, United Kingdom to entities managed by affiliates of the Manager.
 In addition to transferring the unfunded commitment, we also transferred a proportionate share of the origination fee associated with such unfunded commitment, resulting in a reduction to our amortized cost basis.
 We evaluated the transfer under ASC 860 and determined the transfer met the criteria for sale accounting.
 We recorded no gain or loss on the sale.

-Additionally, we sold our interest in a \$100.0 million subordinate loan secured by an office building located in Manhattan, NY.
-We determined that this transaction qualified as a sale and accounted for it as such.
+In the fourth quarter of 2022, we sold our interest in a \$100.0 million subordinate loan secured by an office building located in Manhattan, NY.
+We determined that this transaction qualifies as a sale and accounted for it as such.
 We recorded no gain or loss related to this sale.